 Cash loans same day.

-Borrow from £250 against any roadworthy vehicle.
+Borrow from £550 against your vehicle.

 The Consumer Credit Trade Association Code of Practice

 CODE OF PRACTICE UPDATED FEBUARY 2015 BILLS OF SALE FOR CONSUMER LENDING REGULATED UNDERTHE CONSUMER CREDIT ACT 1974 (‘THE ACT’) (AS AMENDED FROM TIME TO TIME) “A COMMITMENT TO RESPONSIBLE LENDING”

 1 THE CONSUMER CREDIT TRADE ASSOCIATION (‘THE ASSOCIATION’)AND THIS CODE

 1.1 The Association represents finance houses, retailers, building societies, credit-brokers, professional firms, debt collection companies, hire and leasing companies and others operating in the consumer credit industry.

 1.2 This Code is specific to those members who engage in the use of Bills of Sale for Consumer Lending regulated under the Consumer Credit Act 1974 (‘the Act’) (as amended from time to time).

 1.3 The purpose of this Code is to ensure compliance by members with the minimum standards set by the Association, as specified in this Code.